-You can use your holiday photos to make gifts to give for Mother’s Day, Father’s Day, graduation, weddings, birthdays, holidays or special occasions.
+You can use your holiday photos to make gifts to give for all holidays including Christmas, Mother’s Day, Father’s Day, graduation, weddings, birthdays, holidays or special occasions.
 Be sure and share your finished project with us!

 - 4″x4″ stone tiles – I found that they need to be stone vs. ceramic for the photo transfer to work